 - be time sensitive

-Don’t be afraid to dream big when setting a goal.
-However, with bigger goals, you may need to break them down into smaller goals to help you achieve them.
+Don’t be afraid to dream big when setting goals.
+However, with bigger goals, you may need to break them down into smaller tasks to help you achieve them.

-Why is goal setting an important classroom activity?
+Why should goal setting be an important classroom activity?

-Teaching your students how to set goals is an important part of learning.
-Students will walk away with:
+Teaching your students how to follow through with their New Year’s resolutions is important to learning.
+Students will walk away with the following:

 - a sense of direction